Tinku1001/HealthTick/README.md

-# HealthTick Calendar
+# HealthTick's Calendar

-A modern, real-time calendar booking system specifically designed for health coaches.
-This application delivers an intuitive single-day view for seamless appointment management, featuring a clean UI and robust backend infrastructure powered by Firebase.
+A professional calendar booking solution created for health coaches.
+This platform features an easy-to-use daily view that streamlines appointment scheduling, enhanced by a polished interface and dependable Firebase infrastructure.

 **Deployed Link**: `https://health-tick-mu.vercel.app/`